Quarantine pests

 The citrus long-horned beetle and the Asian long-horned beetle are large beetles that live in deciduous trees.
 The trees are damaged and eventually die as the larvae chew large tunnels in the wood.
 They both infest deciduous trees of various species.

-The different species resemble one another in their appearance but have somewhat different way of life.
+The different species resemble one another in appearance but differ somewhat in lifestyle.

-• the citrus long-horned beetle lives in the lower part, in the trunk and roots of deciduous trees with a trunk diameter exceeding 1 cm.
+- The citrus long-horned beetle infests the lower part of the stem, the stem base and roots of host trees with a trunk diameter exceeding 1 cm.

 Symptoms

-If you see large exit holes (around 10‑15 mm in diameter) in trees that you have purchased in the past three years, or chewed sawdust on the ground, it may be an indication that there are pests in the tree.
-You should also be suspicious if you find larvae tunnels that are larger than three mm in wood packaging which originates from areas where the pests are known to be present.
+Large exit holes (10–15 mm i diameter) in trees that have been purchased in the past three years, or frass resembling sawdust on the ground, is an indication that there are pests in the tree.
+Other indications that should raise suspicion is larval tunnels larger than three mm in wood packaging material originating from areas where the pests are known to be present.

 Distribution

-They originate from China, but the long-horned beetles are also found in the Philippines, Japan, Indonesia, Korea, Malaysia, Myanmar, Taiwan and Vietnam.
+While originating from China, the beetles are also found in Indonesia, Japan, Korea, Malaysia, Myanmar, the Philippines, Taiwan, and Vietnam.

-The citrus long-horned beetle has become established in Lombardy in northern Italy and can no longer be eradicated.
+The citrus long-horned beetle is established in Lombardy in northern Italy where it can no longer be eradicated.

 The Asian long-horned beetle has spread on repeated occasions in Europe, often from larvae that have arrived here in wood packaging material in connection with import from Asia, in particular China.
-This has caused large costs due to destroyed trees and massive inputs of labour for pest management.
-The most recently known case of infestation was at an industrial estate in Finland in the late autumn of 2015.
-The Finnish authority has noted that the insect reproduced at the location.
-The agency worked to eradicate the insect and has not found any new infestations of beetles since April 2016.
+The longhorn beetle causes significant costs due to the destruction of trees and the extensive efforts required for eradication.
+In our vicinity, the citrus longhorn beetle was combated in an industrial area in Finland between 2015 and 2020, when the outbreak was declared eradicated.
+The Finnish plant protection authority Ruokavirasto confirmed that the beetle had reproduced at the site, and the outbreak primarily affected birch trees.

 We have not found any citrus long-horned beetles or Asian long-horned beetles on trees in Sweden.
 If the long-horned beetles were to be introduced into Sweden, they could survive and reproduce in Götaland and the coastal regions up to the lake Mälaren area.